kamilkolodziejski/EmployeesManager/README.md

     ```

-5. Application will start and will be available from those addresses, depends from protocol: http://localhost:5000 and https://localhost:5001 .
+5. Application will start and will be available from addresses defined in file lauchSettings.json, in this example: http://localhost:5000, https://localhost:5001

 ## 4. Configuration

-#### By editing configuration files, you can change some application's settings

   * EmployeesManager.Web/Properties/lauchSettings.json

-Here we are some runtime profiles.
-Until you run application from command line, you should be interested second profile - EmployeesManager.Web, where you can change application endpoints and environment.
+In property ASPNETCORE_ENVIRONMENT is defined environment using to configure application behaviors e.g. is be use DevelopmentExceptionPage or custom Middleware Exception Handler.

   * EmployeesManager.Web/appsettings.json, EmployeesManager.Web/appsettings.Development.json

 In depends which environment you have set, you should open corresponding file.
 In this file are settings about logging, allowed hosts and section about repository settings.
 Currently, they are XML files.
-Here you can set path to file for store employees data and you can choose whether the application will generate sample data.
+Here you can set path to file stored employees data and choose whether the application will generate sample data.